mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/README.md

 ### Delete form

-Deleting a book will require only the title id, we will request the id from the user and delete the book from the database using the sqlCommandQueryReader method.
+Deleting a book will require only the `titleid`, we will request the id from the user and delete the book from the database using the sqlCommandQueryReader method.

 ![Deleteform](/engineering-education/connecting-library-application-to-sql-server-using-windows-forms/Deleteform.png).